 WIC is a state-run Nutritional Supplemental program that helps low-income mothers provide nutritional meals for themselves and their children.
 They give vouchers for baby food, formula, and healthy food for expecting mothers.
 If you are pregnant or have children under the age of five and qualify financially, you can receive help.

 - Pregnant women receive WIC up to 6 weeks after birth.

 - After giving birth – up to six months after giving birth

-- Women Breastfeeding until infant’s first birthday
+- Women Breastfeed until the infant’s first birthday.

 - Infants can receive WIC up to the child’s first year.

 - Children receive WIC until their fifth birthday.